 Although you want your performance evaluation template to meet the needs of your team members, it’s also important to standardize your template to provide a fair assessment across the board.
 This means considering what competencies make the most sense for your entire department.

-Core competencies that can measure performance for various team roles include:
+Core competencies that can measure performance in various team roles include:

 Knowledge of job skills